SpinbitZ/SpinbitZ/site-rebuild/docs/implementation/development/ttdd-system.md

 - Write test cases based on acceptance criteria
 - Implement test infrastructure
 - Verify test coverage
-- Update GitHub Issue with test progress
+- Update task status
 - No commits at this stage

 ### 3. Implementation
 - Develop features based on test requirements
 - Follow FRAOP architecture guidelines
 - Implement all required functionality
-- Update GitHub Issue with implementation progress
+- Update task status
 - No commits at this stage

 ### 4. Testing
 - Run all test cases
 - Verify acceptance criteria
 - Document test results
-- Update GitHub Issue with test results
+- Update task status
 - No commits at this stage

 ### 5. Review